ashtons/ESPGadgetWebDAV/README.md

 # ESPGadgetWebDAV
 WebDAV server running on an ESP8266 wifi module

-In development, currently supports basic PROPFIND and GET requests
+In development, currently supports basic PROPFIND, MOVE, PUT and GET requests

-Uses SPIFFS filesystem, formats filesystem on initial run
+Uses SPIFFS filesystem, formats filesystem on initial run.
+Doesn't support folders, only files in the root folder

 Tested on ESP8266-01, with 1MB flash